alanreidt/range-slider-component/README.md

 As you see, `SliderUI` performs View and Controller functionality.
 The objective for this is that it's not logical to divide the modules in this concrete component from functional decomposition standpoint — handle don't have any value outside of the slider.

 #### UML diagram
-This is a bird view on the slider architecture.
+This is a bird's view on the slider architecture.

 Diagram represents only public members.